14 Edible Plants to Grow in Your Balcony Garden

-For instance you want to avoid plants of the same family in the same pot -- they will eat up the same nutrients.
-You also want to make sure you are utilizing your space wisely.
-Make sure you have a nice mix of bulbs, vegetables that are tall, and plants that hang over the sides.
+Because not all plants actually play well together, having the right combination will ensure a thriving, fruitful garden.
+For instance, you want to avoid plants of the same family in the same pot—they will eat up the same nutrients.
+You also want to make sure you are utilizing your space wisely, and a variety of plants—have a nice mix of bulbs, vegetables that are tall, and plants that hang over the sides.

-Add a pot of this allium to your window ledge -- though you might be surprised at what you harvest and how quickly!
+Add a pot of this allium to your window ledge—though you might be surprised at what you harvest and how quickly!

 Keep the pot in a sunny window, and don't water it too frequently.
 The ginger will grow fresh knobs and sprouts that can be used in cooking.
 Whenever a recipe calls for ginger, simply dig it up, break off a piece, and replant the remainder.
 Neat trick, right?

 Onion flowers are actually quite beautiful.
 Plus, these are one of the most versatile crops you can grow.